 This repair protein cream from Alterna is simply amazing.
 It contains hydrolysed Keratin and bio-identical peptides to help rebuild damaged hair.

 The cream is very rich and great for fine or coarse hair.
 This product produces fantastic results and should not be used too often.

 Note: if you follow the Curly Girl Method, this product is not CG approved as it contains silicones

-The Vatika egg protein mask is a favourite amongst Curly girls.
-The Vatika egg mask is a protein mask which helps repair damaged hair and split ends.
+The Vatika egg protein mask is a favorite amongst Curly girls.
+The Vatika egg mask is a protein mask that helps repair damaged hair and split ends.

 Coconut is a protein mimicker and is, therefore, an important ingredient when choosing the right protein treatment for you.